getsentry/opentelemetry-demo/deploy/README.md

 ## (Re)Deploying Changes

-At the moment we maintain a single demo environment, reachable via a fixed URL.
+At the moment we maintain a single demo environment, reachable via a fixed URL (https://otel-demo.testa.getsentry.net/).
 The environment can be redeployed via our [instance of Argo Workflows](https://run.testa.getsentry.net/).
 It works as follows:

 1. Go to https://run.testa.getsentry.net/ (internal-only).
 2. Click "+ Submit New Workflow" in the upper left corner.